 Winged aphids might land on lettuce plants in the fall.
 They’ll eventually realize that this isn’t the right host for their needs, and they’ll move on to try to find something such as corn to infest.

 Wingless aphids are a different story because they will infest your lettuce.
-You’re going to want to check your lettuce plants regularly to see if you can spot any pests.
+You’re going to want to check your plants regularly to see if you can spot any of these pests.

-If you want to use insecticide to kill the aphids, then you’ll need to know that some insecticides are less effective against certain aphid types.
+If you want to use insecticide to kill them, you’ll need to know that some insecticides are less effective against certain aphid types.
 That means that proper aphid identification will be a good thing so that you can buy the right product.

 Try to get a clear picture of the aphid that you spotted on your lettuce.
-Then use that to figure out what type of aphid you’re dealing with.
+Then use that to figure out what type you’re dealing with.

 Lettuce aphids will be the most common, but green peach aphids could also choose to infest lettuce.
 So long as you’re remaining vigilant, it should be possible to stay on top of things.

-If you take the right prevention steps, then you’ll likely not have to worry too much about aphids.
+If you take the right prevention steps, you’ll likely not have to worry too much about them.
 Keep your garden tidy and free of weeds to lessen the likelihood that the aphid numbers will be high in the area.

 It’s also going to be wise to treat the lettuce with neem oil to protect it.
 Aphids hate neem oil and will stay far away from your plants if you treat them with this product.